Indrajeet619/munchify-seller/README.md

 # MunchifySeller
-The app that tackles the food waste crisis in our world, one munch at a time!
+The app that tackles the food waste crisis in our world, one munch at a time!<br/>
+MunchifySeller allows local restaurants, grocery stores, and market places to prevent creating food waste while also increasing their revenue and becoming more known in their area.
 ## Tickets:
 *Note: logs regarding the ticket are shown in quotes.*